ArduPilot/ardupilot_wiki/common/source/docs/common-aerotenna-usd1.rst

 -  :ref:`RNGFND1_MAX_CM <RNGFND1_MAX_CM>` = 4500
 -  :ref:`RNGFND1_GNDCLEAR <RNGFND1_GNDCLEAR>` = 10 *or more accurately the distance in centimeters from the range finder to the ground when the vehicle is landed.
 This value depends on how you have mounted the rangefinder.*

-For the UAVCAN version, connect via UAVCAN to the autopilot and set the following parameters:
+For the DroneCAN version, connect via DroneCAN to the autopilot and set the following parameters:

 -  :ref:`CAN_P1_DRIVER<CAN_P1_DRIVER>` =  1 (first can port driver set to driver 1)
 -  :ref:`CAN_D1_PROTOCOL<CAN_D1_PROTOCOL>` =  7 (USD1 protocol for driver 1)